dfdao/game/eth/contracts/Tokens.md

 ## Activating

+### Artifacts

 Every Artifact and one Spaceship (Crescent) must be activated on a planet to be used.

 The fungible nature of Artifacts creates a challenge: How do we associate data with specific artifacts?
 How do I know when my Epic Monolith is activated?

 There are new data structures in `LibStorage.sol` to handle this information.
 Because Artifact activations are always associated with planets, we can store the needed information on the relevant planets